roachsinai/X-Arc-White/README.md

 Arch Linux users can install from the [AUR package](https://aur.archlinux.org/packages/osx-arc-white/) currently maintained by @jaxmetalmax.

+**AUR Note**: If you're having trouble with the AUR packages please submit a theme request to the current package maintainer which is currently maintained by jaxmetalmax before creating an issue.

-Arch Linux users can install from AUR repository by using yaourt or packer commands are below.
+Arch Linux users can install the theme collection from the AUR repository by using yaourt or packer commands below.

 **Using yaourt commands:**
 ```